kubernetes-sigs/aws-ebs-csi-driver/docs/modify-volume.md

 - `type`: to update the volume type
 - `iops`: to update the IOPS
 - `throughput`: to update the throughput

+The EBS CSI Driver also supports modifying tags of existing volumes (only available for `VolumeAttributesClass`), see [the modification section in the tagging documentation](tagging.md#adding-modifying-and-deleting-tags-of-existing-volumes) for more information.

 ## Considerations